About the W.E.A.N. Director...

 JANICE Y. JACKSON, MS

 Janice Y. Jackson, MS, is the Creator and Program Director of W.E.A.N.
 Her beginnings in higher education began at Baltimore City Community College.
 There, she earned two Associate of Arts degrees, one in Human Services and the other one in Mental Health.
 From there Janice received a Wilson Transfer Scholarship to attend the University of Baltimore where she earned a bachelor's degree in Human Services as well as a Master of Science degree in Human Service Administrarion.
-Presently, Janice is employed at the University of Baltimore where she is an adjunct professor teaching psychology and ethics to undergraduate and graduate students.
+Presently, Janice is employed at the University of Baltimore where she is an adjunct professor teaching Ethical Studies to undergraduate students.

 Janice held the title of Ms Wheelchair Maryland and Ms. Congeniality 93-94.
 She went on to become 1st runner-up and Ms. Congeniality in the Ms. Wheelchair America Pageant 94.
 This platform gave her the opportunity to travel and serve as spokesperson for every person in the state of Maryland who had a disABILITY, spreading the message that “Your DisABILITY Is Just A Part Of Who You Are.”
 She still does a lot of advocating and motivational speaking.

 Janice is a writer and poet.
 Her writings have appeared in Essence Magazine, Accent for Living Magazine, the book Body and Soul, the Baltimore Sun, Horizons Newspaper, Prince Georges Journal, and the Afro Newspaper.
 She has also written a line of disABILITY poetry.

 Janice prior to accident at age 24.

 At the age of 24 Janice was hit by a car while talking to a friend by a young man who dropped a cigarette while driving.
 Was left an C 5-6 incomplete Quadriplegic.